Parametric Design of a Cable-Driven Coaxial Spherical Parallel Mechanism for Ultrasound Scans: Proposed CDC-SPM Haptic Interface

-Typically, a condition number between 0 and 1 is considered well-conditioned: \begin{itemize} \item If \( \text{cn}(J) \approx 1 \), the system is stable and not sensitive to small variations in joint angles. \item If \( \text{cn}(J) \approx 0 \), the system is ill-conditioned, meaning even a tiny change in the input can cause large, unpredictable changes in the output. \end{itemize} The insights from the kinematic performance analysis guide the selection of geometric parameters and design choices presented in the following section.
+\begin{itemize} \item If $\xi(J) \approx 1$, the system is well-conditioned, indicating stability and insensitivity to small variations in joint angles. \item If $\xi(J) \approx 0$, the system is ill-conditioned, meaning even a tiny change in the input can cause large, unpredictable changes in the output. \end{itemize} The insights from the kinematic performance analysis guide the selection of geometric parameters and design choices presented in the following section.